Young scores 48 points, Hawks beat Knicks 140-135 in 2 OTs - WHIZ News

 Young, who forced a tie at the end of the first overtime with a pair of free throws, hit two free throws on consecutive possessions to give the Hawks, who began the night with the second-worst record in the Eastern Conference, a 130-128 lead early in the second overtime.
 Atlanta called timeout at the 13-second mark, and Young followed with two more free throws to make it 138-133.

+“It’s not tough when you practice it as hard as I do,” he said.
+“I actually feel like I should be shooting a better free throw percentage this year (than 85.1).
+All it takes is concentration and practice.”

-Randle hit two free throws to force a 116-all tie with 30 seconds left in regulation, but he and Young both missed runners on each team’s final possession to force overtime.
+Young hit two free throws to tie it at 116 with 30 seconds left in regulation, but he and Randle both missed runners on each team’s final possession to force overtime.

 The Knicks had a 15-point lead on Bobby Portis’ pull-up jumper early in the second.
 New York entered halftime with a 63-61 advantage.